 Blended distance learning format.

 The blended distance learning format reduces your time on campus.
 The first two semesters (Fall and Spring) of the program are 100% online.
 This combination curriculum of online and distance study allows you to learn from where you live and work during the first year of the program.
-The remainder of the program is taught in a hybrid format with core courses taught online and specialty courses delivered in a traditional face-to-face format using Zoom for classroom access.
-Clinical education during the second year is provided at Baptist Health Deaconess Madisonville, Madisonville, Kentucky or St Joseph Hospital, Lexington, Kentucky.
+The remainder of the program is taught in a hybrid format with core courses taught online and specialty courses delivered in a traditional face-to-face format and using Zoom for classroom access.
+Clinical education during the second year is provided at Baptist Health Deaconess Madisonville, Madisonville, Kentucky or St. Joseph Hospital, Lexington, Kentucky.
 Students must relocate to one of those assigned communities.
 Enrichment experiences during the third year are in a variety of settings across Kentucky and Southern Indiana are carefully selected to enhance anesthesia education.